Anarchist2/Endless-Sky-Mods/README.md

-# Adde Endless Sky
+# Adde Endless Sky | Korath Expansion
-Any Adde content that doesn't fit in another or deserve it's own branch.
-This includes many new outfits and ships for various aspects of the vanilla game, even new missions here and there.
+This plugin is intended to experiment with the Korath by creating new content for them in the form of ships, outfits, and missions.
+Any content I consider to fit well with vanilla is put alongside the existing Korath while any less fitting content is kept out of the vanilla experience, only accessible through Omnis.